stephengold/Minie/README.md

     + the [Git] revision-control system and GitK commit viewer
     + the [Firefox] and [Google Chrome][chrome] web browsers
     + the [Gradle] build tool
-    + the Java compiler, standard doclet, and runtime environment
+    + the Java compiler, standard doclet, and virtual machine
     + [jMonkeyEngine][jme] and the jME3 Software Development Kit
     + the [Linux Mint][mint] operating system
     + LWJGL, the Lightweight Java Game Library